ingo/ingo.github.io/_recipes/cheese_paratha.md

 title: Cheese Paratha
 veggie: "\u2713"
 ---

+These cheese flatbreads make for a wholesome breakfast or brunch.
+This stuffed Indian flatbread is made with a flavorful cheese filling that includes cheddar, onions, green chilies and black pepper.
+The dough is whole wheat for a nutritious version.
+Stuff, griddle cook, and enjoy these parathas for breakfast or brunch along with yogurt or chutney.
 Cheese paratha is a delicious whole wheat unleavened flatbread stuffed with a cheesy savory stuffing made with cheddar cheese, onions, green chilies and black pepper.
 These cheese flatbreads make for a wholesome breakfast or brunch.

 ### Ingredients